 If we are to go by the definition of Karma, it is rational to conclude that dictatorship, bad governance, homophobia and poverty are all necessary wheels of Karma, and therefore they are important to life and/or karmic circle.

-Now, if bad governance, corruption, greed, poverty are all integral to keeping the wheel of Karma rolling, why do we bother to fight these menaces?
+Now, if bad governance, corruption, greed and poverty are all integral to keeping the wheel of Karma turning, why do we bother to fight these menaces?
 Are they even menaces considering that they are needed for people to get their ‘Just Karma’?

 It is sad and ridiculous that Karma seems to be widely accepted as a fact.
 I have come across some freethinkers who are quick to say ‘Karma is a bitch’ and basically endorse the concept.
 Karma is just another made up bullshit.